laurent-constance-cyber/cybersecurity-portfolio/tryhackme-labs/README.md

 This section contains hands-on cybersecurity labs completed on TryHackMe as part of my practical learning.

+---

 ## Overview

-Through these labs, I gained experience in:
+Through these labs, I gained practical experience in:

 - Network fundamentals
-- Basic system interaction
+- Linux system interaction
-- Security concepts and practical exercises
+- Basic cybersecurity concepts
-- Using command-line tools in a lab environment
+- Working with virtual machines in a lab environment

+---

-## Practical Experience
+## Practical Activities

-The labs involved:
+During these labs, I performed tasks such as:

 - interacting with virtual machines
-- running commands on Linux systems
+- executing commands in Linux environments
+- navigating file systems
-- understanding how systems and networks behave
+- understanding how networks and systems operate
-- completing guided security challenges
+- completing guided cybersecurity challenges

+---

+## Skills Developed

+- Basic command-line usage
+- Understanding of network communication
+- Problem-solving in lab environments
+- Exposure to cybersecurity tools and workflows

+---

-## Key Learning
+## Learning Outcome

-These exercises helped build foundational cybersecurity skills and improved my ability to work in practical lab environments.
+These labs helped reinforce my understanding of cybersecurity concepts through hands-on practice and prepared me for more advanced topics such as vulnerability exploitation and network security.